Bratteli--Vershik models and graph covering models: Introduction

-These relations are described in \cref{sec:link}.
-The (basic) graph coverings that are defined in our previous paper \cite{Shimomura_2014SpecialHomeoApproxCantorSys} bring about some trivial Bratteli--Vershik model for arbitrary zero-dimensional systems.
-In this trivial model, all paths in the ordered Bratteli diagrams become both maximal and minimal.
-These kinds of meaningless matters are not intended in this paper.
-We think that some additional normality conditions have to be introduced in the Bratteli--Vershik models, e.g., we have introduced \textit{closing property} (see \cref{defn:closing-weighted-covering}).
-With this normality condition, we can get that the set of minimal paths $E_{0,\infty,\min}$ is a basic set (see \cref{thm:closing-implies-basic-set-BV}).
-Weighted and also flexible graph covering models lead us to another desirable property for the Bratteli--Vershik model such that each shorter tower must have a periodic orbit with the least period matching the height of the tower.
-In evidence, the main \cref{prop:main} can deduce Krieger's Lemma \cite[(2.2) Lemma (Krieger)]{Boyle_1984LowerEntroFactOfSoficSys} (see \cref{cor:KriegerLemma}).
-With an arbitrary sequence of positive integers $\bl : l_1 < l_2 < \dotsb$, a Bratteli--Vershik model with this condition is said to be $\bl$-\textit{periodicity-regulated} (see \cref{defn:periodicity-regulated-BV}).
-In general, this condition is strictly stronger than closing property.
-We show that an arbitrary homeomorphic zero-dimensional system admits the Bratteli--Vershik model that satisfy the later normality condition (see \cref{thm:Bratteli-Vershik-for-all}).
-These normality conditions are conveyed from weighted graph coverings (see \cref{defn:closing-weighted-covering,defn:periodicity-regulated-wg}).
-We prove the main \cref{thm:main}, which states that every zero-dimensional system can be represented as the inverse limit of a weighted graph covering with $\bl$-periodicity-regulated property.
-We define a Bratteli--Vershik model for our case and make a link with weighted graph covering.
-In \cref{sec:link}, we prove \cref{thm:main-link-wg-to-BV}, that is also the last step of the proof of: \begin{thm} Let $(X,f)$ be a homeomorphic topological dynamical system, where $X$ is a compact metrizable zero-dimensional set.
+The relations with the Bratteli--Vershik models are described in \cref{sec:link}.
+We believe that some additional regularity conditions should be included in the Bratteli--Vershik models.
+We introduce the \textit{closing property} (see \cref{defn:closing-BV}), under which the set of minimal paths $E_{0,\infty,\min}$ is a basic set (see \cref{thm:closing-implies-basic-set-BV}).
+With an arbitrary sequence of positive integers $\bl : l_1 < l_2 < \dotsb$, another regularity condition is obtained such that each tower of height less than or equal to $l_n$ must have a periodic orbit, and the least period must match the height of the tower.
+We refer to this condition as $\bl$-\textit{periodicity-regulated} (see \cref{defn:periodicity-regulated-BV}).
+In general, this condition is strictly stronger than the closing property.
+We show that an arbitrary invertible zero-dimensional system admits the Bratteli--Vershik model that satisfies the latter regularity condition (see \cref{thm:Bratteli-Vershik-for-all}).
+We derive the next theorem from its counterparts for weighted graph covering models (see \cref{defn:closing-weighted-covering,defn:periodicity-regulated-wg,thm:main}). \begin{thm} Let $(X,f)$ be a homeomorphic topological dynamical system, where $X$ is a compact metrizable zero-dimensional set.
 Let $\bl : l_1 < l_2 < \dotsb$ be a sequence of positive integers.
-Then $(X,f)$ admits a $\bl$-periodicity-regulated Bratteli--Vershik model. \end{thm}
+Then, $(X,f)$ admits an $\bl$-periodicity-regulated Bratteli--Vershik model. \end{thm}